Door Switch Replacement for Panasonic NN-SN966S Countertop Microwave

 When to Call a Professional

 Most of the repairs in this guide are within reach for a careful DIYer with basic tools.
-In my experience, if you power up the microwave after switch replacement and immediately blow the new fuse, or if you measure line voltage present on the secondary side of the transformer before the door is even closed, you’re dealing with a shorted magnetron or a failed triac — at that point you’re into high-voltage component diagnosis that carries real lethal risk and the repair cost will likely exceed the value of the unit, so that’s the moment to call a certified tech or start shopping for a replacement.
+From my experience, if you power up the microwave after switch replacement and blow the new fuse immediately, or if you measure line voltage present on the secondary side of the transformer before the door is even closed, then you’re dealing with a shorted magnetron or a failed triac.
+At that point, you’re into high-voltage component diagnosis that carries real lethal risk, and the repair cost will likely exceed the value of the unit.
+That’s when it’s best to call a certified tech or start shopping for a replacement.
 When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that costs more in parts.

 Recommended Parts & Tools